savannahostrowski/cinest/README.md

 # cinest
-A movie suggestion engine, build with love and Azure
+A movie suggestion engine, built with love and Azure!
 ![](cinest.gif)

 ## Local development